Land reforms by country: Ukraine

-Ukraine has nearly as much farmland as France and Germany combined.
+1990s

 Before the dissolution of the Soviet Union in December 1991, Ukrainian farmers worked on collective farms and a free market had only existed for around a year.
 In the aftermath of the dissolution, more than 6 million Ukrainians received plots of arable land, getting between two and three hectares each.
 In 2001, a ban was imposed on sales of farmland, in order to deter speculation.
 The law also prevented the farmers from using farmland as collateral for bank loans.
 The 2001 law has also prevented the government from selling millions of additional hectares.
-Only five other countries in the world, among them China and North Korea, have maintained similar restrictions on the sale of private agricultural land.
+Only five other countries in the world, among them China and North Korea, had maintained similar restrictions on the sale of private agricultural land.

+Reform

 The European Court for Human Rights ruled in the May 2018 judgement of Zelenchuk and Tsytsyura v.
 Ukraine that the ban violates the Ukrainian Constitution by preventing owners from fully exercising their property rights.
 The Groysman Government pledged in July 2017 to lift the ban on sales of farmland.
 According to a 2020 estimate of the World Bank a land-reform programme could bring an increase up to 1.5% in GDP.
-The party Batkivshchyna pledged in 2018 to initiate a nationwide referendum to stop the lifting of the ban on sales of farmland.
+The party Batkivshchyna opposed, and pledged in 2018 to initiate a nationwide referendum to stop the lifting of the ban on sales of farmland.